ayesha-2101/Money-Track/README.md

 Interactive Charts and Reports: Visualize financial data through interactive charts and reports to gain valuable insights.
 Cross-Platform Compatibility: Responsive design for seamless usability on various devices, from desktops to smartphones.

-Contributing

-We welcome contributions from the community to enhance Money Track.
-If you'd like to contribute, please follow these guidelines:
-Fork the repository on GitHub.
-Create a new branch with a descriptive name for your feature or bug fix.
-Make your changes and commit them with clear and concise messages.
-Push your changes to your forked repository.
-Submit a pull request, explaining the changes and improvements you've made.